PyPSA/PyPSA/doc/power_flow.rst

 transport_link.{p_set}

+Note that the control strategy for active and reactive power PQ/PV/Slack is set on the generators NOT on the buses.
+Buses then inherit the control strategy from the generators attached at the bus (defaulting to PQ if there is no generator attached).
+Any PV generator will make the whole bus a PV bus.
+For PV buses, the voltage magnitude set point is set on the bus, not the generator, with bus.v_mag_pu_set since it is a bus property.

 Note that for lines and transformers you MUST make sure that :math:`r+jx` is non-zero, otherwise the bus admittance matrix will be singular.

 Outputs
 -------